Appeals court refuses to lift order blocking rule meant to expand protections for LGBTQ+ students

 "We believe Kentucky schools have an obligation to protect all students, including transgender students, and that they should implement the new Title IX Rule regardless of the 6th Circuit’s opinion," Hartman said in a statement Wednesday evening.

+The rule is meant to expand Title IX civil rights protections to LGBTQ+ students, expand the definition of sexual harassment at schools and colleges, and add safeguards for victims.
+The new protections have been praised by civil rights advocates.
+But they drew backlash from opponents who say they undermine the spirit of Title IX, a 1972 law barring sex discrimination in education.

-Most Republican state attorneys general have gone to court to challenge the Biden administration’s Title IX regulation that expands protections to LGBTQ+ students.
+Most Republican state attorneys general have gone to court to challenge the new rule.

 The regulation kicks in on Aug.
 1, but judges have temporarily blocked enforcement while the legal cases move ahead in 15 states: Alaska, Indiana, Idaho, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Texas, Utah, Virginia, West Virginia and Wyoming.